-There were no changes during the 2022 Quarter that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Except as noted above, there have been no changes in internal control over financial reporting during the quarter ended June 30, 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 PART II.
 OTHER INFORMATION